carlosvin/carlosvin.github.io/posts/creating-custom-maven-plugin.rst

         Integer intParameter;

-    - property: It allows configuration of the mojo parameter from the command line by referencing a system property that the user sets via the -D option.
+    - property: It allows configuration of the Mojo parameter from the command line by referencing a system property that the user sets via the -D option.

     .. code:: bash